husaynirfan1/simple-rag/README.md

 # Simple RAG 📌

-*A lightweight Retrieval-Augmented Generation (RAG) system utilizing Milvus (Zilliz Cloud) as a vector database.*
+*A not-so-lightweight Retrieval-Augmented Generation (RAG) system utilizing Milvus (Zilliz Cloud) as a vector database.*

 This project uses scraped **Al-Manar News** as sample data.